 Ticked-Off Trannies is made on a low budget, nevertheless is slickly put together and in particular edited.
 Some of the fight scenes look unconvincing and amateurish but are made up by the clear enthusiasm of those enacting them, most notably once Kelexis Davenport wades into action.
-Maybe we could have done without the effects that Israel Luna has clearly borrowed from Grindhouse (2007) – see Death Proof (2007) and Planet Terror (2007) – of the film frequently being scratched or with the reel countdown numbers showing.
+Maybe we could have done without the effects that Israel Luna has clearly borrowed from Grindhouse (2007) – see Death Proof (2007) and Planet Terror (2007) – of the film frequently being scratched or with the reel countdown numbers showing, which in the last few years have become cliche.
 Later when Luna borrows Grindhouse‘s Missing Reels gag – as an ultra-low-budget way of not showing an assault sequence or an amazing martial arts move that is only described – the effect is one that seems overdone by the very act of repetition.

 Ticked-Off Trannies With Knives has a very effective thrust – showing us the lives of the trannies, then letting us see them abused by rednecks, followed by an ending where the trannies turn the tables and take revenge.
 Not much different from the arc employed by the abovementioned women-get-revenge films.
 The lives of the trannies are shown with surprising sympathy.
 All of the trannies give fine performances – they are clearly in character and having an absolute ball playing their parts for all they can.
 Especially good are Willam Belli and in particular Kelexis Davenport whose heading into action to kick ass is a miracle to behold.
 Israel Luna has a clear affection for the world that the trannies live in and the film is frequently at its best when he gives them centre stage and the sometimes surprisingly heartfelt opportunity to talk about their lives, feelings and identities.
 During the backstage scenes or those at the bar, their mutual personas positively shine.
 It is this that, despite the film’s clear tongue-in-cheek trash title, allows some emotional investment in the characters when they start being brutalised by the rednecks.